samaronybarros/data-structures/README.md

 ###### Description

-Removes the element on the ending of the Sorted List.
+Removes the element from the ending of the Sorted List.

 ##### removeFromHead